 TheraDev is a small group of indie game developers striving to create awesome video games.

 Hey everyone!
 I'm David, the founder of TheraDev.
 I'm currently attending school for a Bachelor's in Computer Science and for the past decade under the username BlackJax96 I've been modding video games such as Halo 3 and Super Smash Bros Brawl and programming tools such as BrawlBox to aid in that process.
 After building up my experience I've decided it's time to develop my own games and even program my own custom engine along the way!
-I'm passionate about all aspects of game development and want to do this as my full-time job.
-And it's not just me; several other volunteers have joined me in my endeavor.

 To put it simply, I want to make content I love on my own time with other passionate like-minded people.
 I have a wild imagination that I want to express without limit and I'm not intimidated by the work that lies ahead to be able to do that.
 Most importantly I want to be involved in the whole game development process rather than just a small part of it.
 My expertise lies in programming but I also enjoy everything from 3D modeling, texturing and animation to storywriting, video production and musical composition.

 Why not use an existing game engine such as Unity or Unreal?